 Cow/Ox (2021, 2009, 1997,1985,1973, 1961, 1949 …) people are patient and inspirational.
 They are stirring speakers who inspire confidence in others.
 Cows exhibit great mental clarity.
 In the origin story she literally carried the rat to greatness.

-Tiger (1998, 1986, 1974, 1962, 1950 …) people have stubborn tendencies and can be regarded as selfish, cold, and unkind.
+Tiger (2022, 1998, 1986, 1974, 1962, 1950 …) people have stubborn tendencies and can be regarded as selfish, cold, and unkind.
 Tigers are, however, sensitive underneath all of this.
 They are thoughtful and have great compassion for those they love.
 They are also known for their courage.
-This is much like the personality of Tigress, in Kung Fu Panda (if you haven’t seen this movie series, why are you even reading this?
-Watch it now.)
+This is much like the personality of Tigress, in Kung Fu Panda (if you haven’t seen this beautiful movie, stop reading and watch it now… seriously.)